-Underwriting means guaranteeing the proceeds.
-However, this is no longer important.
-The first major business of investment banks is the underwriting of financial securities.
-Almost all debt and equity offerings by exchange-traded firms are underwritten by investment banks.
+Almost all public debt and equity offerings by large and/or exchange-traded firms are underwritten by banks.
 The term underwriter originally came from the guarantee of the issuing proceeds by the banker to the issuing client, similar to the underwriting of a policy by an insurance company.
 This mattered greatly in an era when communications traveled by horse, investors were dispersed over thousands of miles, sales had to be made by foreign agents, and it took weeks to place the shares.
-Times have changed.
+Times have changed, though.
 Communication is now instantaneous around the globe, and every underwriter knows almost every important large investor.
 A few dozen large institutional funds are so big that they could easily absorb hundreds of offerings.
-Given today's financial information environment, the underwriter knows quite well on the day of the offering at what price the issue can be sold for.
-If the issuer were to refuse to accept this price point, the underwriter would not bring the issue to the market in the first place.
-Thus, the actual underwriting guarantee itself, which is granted only on the morning of the offering, also has become unimportant.
+Given today's financial information environment, the underwriter knows quite well on the day of the offering at what price a corporate debt or equity issue can be sold for.
+If the issuer were to refuse to accept this price point, the underwriter would simply not bring the issue to the market in the first place.
+Thus, the actual underwriting guarantee itself, which is still legally granted only on the morning of the offering, has become unimportant.